nosainwe/computer-vision-projects/README.md

 # Computer Vision Projects

-A collection of computer vision projects demonstrating detection, classification, anomaly detection, and geometry-based visualisation.
+A collection of computer vision projects I have worked on and learned from, demonstrating detection, classification, anomaly detection, and geometry-based visualisation.
 Each project is self-contained and includes setup + run instructions.

 ## Projects